MIT-Informatics/PreservationSimulation/PaperDraft/ShortOutlineRBL.md

 - Most digital data is stored on disks.
 Disks fail, a little at a time or all at once.
 Disk storage services can also fail, slightly or totally.
 - Large collections of digital documents need to be preserved perfectly, or almost perfectly, for long periods of time.
-- There is little empirical guidance available to help curators plan how to preserve their collections.
+- There is little empirical guidance available to help curators plan how to preserve their collections at reasonable cost.

 ### The Approach

 - Library clients make several copies of all documents in the collection.
-- Copies may be stored on commercial (cloud) storage services or private datacenters.
+- Copies may be stored on commercial cloud storage services or private datacenters.
 - Clients audit documents on a regular schedule.
-This may involve retrieving the full content of document copies, orother convincing fixity information,  from the servers.
+This may involve retrieving the full content of document copies, or other convincing fixity information,  from the servers.
 - Auditing will be done in repeated cycles.
 Each cycle may contain all documents, or several systematically chosen subsets, or several random subsets sampled with or without replacement.
 - Auditing in several segments per cycle can even out the bandwidth requirements for retrieving documents.
-- Any documents found to be corrupted or missing during an auditing cycle will be repaired by replacing the copy from other extant copies.
+- Any documents found to be corrupted or missing during an auditing cycle will be repaired by refreshing the copy from other extant copies.

 ### The Simulations

-- The discrete event simulations operate on a collection of fixed size.
-The duration of the simulation is also fixed.
+- The discrete event simulations operate on a collection of fixed size for a fixed duration.
 - Clients place document copies on multiple servers.
 For any single simulation, all servers have the same statistical characteristics: sector lifetime, server lifetime, glitch rates, shock rates.
 - Documents suffer sector errors that occur at random times and locations.
 These errors corrupt the document content.
-The rate of arrival of errors is constant during the simulation.
+The base rate of arrival of errors is constant during the simulation.
 The rate may be varied over a wide range to represent a variety of physical disks and operating conditions.
-- Servers may suffer "glitches" that increase the local sector error rate for a while in a single server.
+- Servers may suffer "glitches" that increase the local sector error rate for a short time in a single server.
 Glitches are intended to represent temporary operational problems such as HVAC failures, noisy AC power and such.
 Glitches arrive randomly at a tunable rate.
 - Servers may also suffer from "shocks" that reduce their expected lifetime.
 Shocks are intended to represent economic downturns, floods, wars and such.
 Shocks arrive randomly at a tunable rate.
 - Random events in the simulations all independent and identically distributed Poisson arrivals.
 The arrival rates are all expressed in terms of half-lives rather than mean exponential lifetime or bit error rate.
+- Document losses are assessed as the fraction of the collection that is permanently lost during the simulation period.

+### Results and Conclusions

+- Auditing is essential to reduce the number of copies needed to limit permanent document losses.
+- Auditing should be regularly scheduled and should examine every document during every auditing cycle.
+- The recommended baseline for preserving collections over a very wide range of operational conditions: five copies, annual auditing, total auditing (i.e., all copies examined each cycle).
+The auditing cycles may be segmented to reduce variations in bandwidth required for auditing, so long as the sampling for segments is done without replacement.
+- Excessively frequent auditing, e.g., weekly or monthly, is unnecessary overkill.
+- Glitches of moderate frequency and moderate impact appear similar to increased local sector error rate.
+- Baseline auditing can protect even against moderately frequent and severe shocks.
+For major, severe shocks -- e.g., non-regional wars, the sinking of Atlantis -- other steps may be necessary.

-### Simulation Parameters
+### Details: Simulation Parameters

-- doc size can vary but scales linearly, predictably
+- Document size can vary, but is not a factor in the results (document losses as a percentage of the collection size).
-- storage shelf size can vary but scales linearly, predictably
+- Storage shelf size can vary but, again, is not a factor in the results.
-- range of independent copies
+- The number of independent copies can vary from 1 to 20.
-- wide range of error rates, to account for disk technology, manufacturing, and batch variations; reliable, or even plausible, numbers are very difficult to obtain from industry
+- Sector error rates vary over a wide range to account for disk technologies, and manufacturing and batch variations.
+Reliable, or even plausible, numbers are very difficult to obtain from industry.
-- variety of auditing strategies: frequency, segmentation, sampling without or with replacement
+- The strategies for auditing cycles can vary: frequency of auditing cycles, segmentation of a cycle, and sampling without or with replacement.
-- minor glitches for short term physical problems that increase bit error rates on disks, e.g., HVAC: frequency, impact level, duration
+- Minor glitches are intended to model short term physical problems that increase bit error rates on disks, e.g., HVAC failures.
+These vary by frequency, impact level, and duration.
-- shocks for large scale problems that affect entire services: frequency, impact level, duration.
+- Major shocks are intended to model large scale problems that affect entire services or groups of services.
+These vary in frequency, impact level, duration, and span of impact.
+- In an attempt to simplify understanding of many parameters, all the time-related parameters -- sector error rates for disks, arrival rates for glitches and shocks, expected server lifetime -- are expressed as half-lives of the relevant objects rather than error rates or mean exponential lifetimes.

-### Variations to Test for Robustness
+### Details: Variations Tested for Robustness

-- vary number of copies allocated to independent storage services
+- Vary the number of copies allocated to independent storage services.
-- vary error rates for small disk errors
+- Vary sector error rates for small disk errors.
-- vary auditing strategy
+- Vary auditing strategy, from none to frequent, number of segments per cycle, and whether segment sampling is done with or without replacement.
-- vary glitches, frequent or rare, minor or major, short or long, affecting the document error rates on single servers
+- Vary glitches, frequent or rare, minor or major, short or long, affecting the document error rates on single servers.
-- vary shocks, frequent or rare, minor or major, short or long, affecting the survival of one or more servers at a time
+- Vary shocks, frequent or rare, minor or major, short or long, affecting the survival rate(s) of one or more servers at a time.
-- vary doc size and error rate together: larger docs should predictably represent bigger targets for random errors
+- Vary document size and error rate together: larger docs should predictably represent bigger targets for random errors.
-- simulations performed with modest sample sizes; occasionally subsampled with much larger sample sizes for validation
+- Repeated simulations are performed with modest sample sizes.
+Some cases may be subsampled with much larger sample sizes for validation.
-- simulations performed with repeatable seeds for pseudorandom number generator
+- Simulations are performed with repeatable seeds for the pseudorandom number generator, to enable accurate replication of the experiments.

-### Results

-- auditing essential to limit copies
-- auditing should be regular and complete
-- baseline auditing: five copies, annual, total (all copies each cycle), may be segmented
-- excessive auditing is overkill
-- moderate glitches are similar to increased error rate
-- baseline auditing can protect even against moderate shocks
+- Document size and sector error rate scale linearly and predictably against each other: larger documents are larger targets for randomly placed errors.
+- The size of a storage shelf scales linearly and predictably with the hit/miss rate of randomly placed errors: errors on a full shelf will rarely miss an occupied area; errors on a partially occupied shelf may land in unoccupied areas.

 ### Future Work

-- Develop standards for
+- Develop standards for auditing protocols between clients and servers.

 ### Software Available Soon (RSN)